Property

 Best places to invest in property in UK uncovered

-This week we take a look at the best places to invest in property in the UK.
+This week we take a look at the best places to invest in property in the UK right now.

 Investing in bricks and mortar tends to beat the most popular alternatives, chief amongst them being shares.